kojokwakye/mini-bookmark/README.md

-i don't like keeping alot of things in my bookmark tab so i made *[this](https://kojokwakye.github.io/luke23-34/)*.
+*[this](https://kojokwakye.github.io/luke23-34/)* only exists because i don't like keeping alot of things in my bookmark tab

 - dont ask me why i didn't create a folder in my bookmarks. i wouldn't have an answer for you